-Surrogate can choose any of the above-mentioned processes.
-However, mostly surrogates prefer to select an epidural method for labor pain management.
 An epidural method, a low dose anesthetic medication has injected directly into the epidural space in the spine to block the pain signal traveling from the spinal cord to the brain.
-The onset of action of the medication will start after 10 to 20 minutes.
-Sometimes more than one injection needs to push through catheter attach at the back of the lower spine, as one injection may not sufficient to relieve pain.

 Epidural treatment does not produce a long-term negative effect on a child’s health and considers as relatively safe labor pain management option.

 Such as low blood pressure, which causes nausea and giddiness, other rare side effects include epidural injection induce fever and hard to urinate.

 The chance of instrumental delivery such as vacuum suction or forceps delivery also may require in case of epidural technique due to delay delivery.

 Some traditional labor pain control methods are bathing with warm water, a foot massage.

 Above all, surrogate highly needs support from her family, as well as intended parent’s support throughout the pregnancy and during delivery.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

 His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.